ozovalihasan/slack-tictactoe-bot/README.md

 - If ngrok is restarted, the copied link will be changed automatically.
 So, you need to follow the last two steps if it is restarted.

 - ngrok is accepting limited request for a limited time.
 So, if there will be a lot of interaction between user and bot, the responding time of the bot may increase or it may not respond the user's interaction.
 If this happened, ngrok can be restarted or you may stop to use the app for a while.

-- Make enable Bot user to be always online.
-To do it, click `App Home` under `Features` title.
-Check `Always Show My Bot as Online` option.

 - Go to your Workspace.
 Refresh page and send a direct message to bot from Slack.
 It is located under the `Apps` title